gitMichal/motivation_reddit/README.md

 ```
 where,

-`id` - is the identifier of the comment.
+* id - is the identifier of the comment.
 The general structure is `"r/AskReddit/comments/{post_id}/comment/{comment_id}/"`

-`question` - is the post id the comment addressed
+* question - is the post id the comment addressed

-`labels` - list of one factor or more that are associated with this comment, out of 10 options ["physical appearance", "physical health", "mental health", "habit formation", "socializing and group training", "enjoyable activities", "set goals", "media use", "app monitoring", "financial commitment"]
+* labels - list of one or more factors that are associated with this comment, out of 10 options ["physical appearance", "physical health", "mental health", "habit formation", "socializing and group training", "enjoyable activities", "set goals", "media use", "app monitoring", "financial commitment"]

 To get the content of the comments content you will need to use the [Reddit openshift API](https://github.com/pushshift/api) and use the `id` to fetch the context.